ramikhafagi96/Memory-Optimization/Report.md

 **1.** Performance Monitor
 **2.** Record Memory Allocation Timeline Heap Snapshot

-Let's start with the performance montitor.
+Let's start with the performance monitor.

 ##### Performance monitor
 If we open the performance monitor it starts recording the heap size throughout the session.
 We can see in the graph below that it has the shape of a **sawtooth**, the heap size is getting bigger over time and that indicates that there are some memory allocations that have not been garbage collected.